 Exploration of current anthropological debates and contemporary theoretical frameworks as they may be used in the analysis of anthropological problems and thought.
 3 lecture hours, 1.0 course.

-Prerequiste(s): ANTH 3301E or 3333F/G, and registration in year 4 in any module.
+Prerequiste(s): Anthropology 3350F (or the former Anthropology 3301E), and registration in year 4 in any module.

 Prerequiste(s): Registration in fourth year in any program, and permission of the instructor.